Blog

 So I think we can go ahead and safely call this myth true.

 When researching this myth, I was curious about how much $10 trillion really is.
-Here's my attempt to put it into perspective.
+This presentation covers my attempt to put it into perspective.

 For more like this, download our latest mythbusters presentation slides.